serdeliverance/blog/_posts/2022-05-07-validation-cats-scala3.md

     .toValidated
 ```

-The problem with this approach is that we cannot use our former `validate` method (which is based on `for-comprehensions`), because `Validated` is not a Monad, so it doesn't have `flatMap`.
+The problem with this approach is that we cannot use our former `validate` method (which is based on `for-comprehensions`).
+It is because `Validated` is not a `Monad`, so it doesn't have `flatMap`.
 Instead, `Validated` is an [Applicative Functor](https://typelevel.org/cats/typeclasses/applicativetraverse.html).
 We have to apply some refactors to this method.

 # Using Applicative